Nilhcem/FakeSMTP/README.md

     java -jar fakeSMTP-VERSION.jar

-Should you want to specify the directory where emails will be saved when starting the application, you can use the `-o` argument:
+If you want to specify the directory where emails will be saved when starting the application, you can use the `-o` argument:

     java -jar fakeSMTP-VERSION.jar -o output_directory_name
     java -jar fakeSMTP-VERSION.jar --output-dir output_directory_name

+If you want to autostart the SMTP server at launch, you can use the `-s` argument:

+    java -jar fakeSMTP-VERSION.jar -s
+    java -jar fakeSMTP-VERSION.jar --start-server

 Alternatives